Oklahoma

 Cross State Licensing

-Physician treating patients in OK through telemedicine must be fully licensed in OK.
+Physicians treating patients in Oklahoma through telemedicine must be fully licensed to practice medicine in Oklahoma.

 The State Board of Osteopathic Examiners has the authority to issue a telemedicine license.